Chenxi1510/Vehicle-Perception-from-Satellite-Videos/README.md

 Five of the videos are freely provided by the official website of [Jilin-1](https://mall.charmingglobe.com/Sampledata), and the others are crawled from [YouTube](https://www.youtube.com/).
 The synthetic part of TMS contains 14 videos obtained from the game of  [GTA-V](https://www.rockstargames.com/gta-v)

-%### Data Annotation
-The details for TMS will be available as soon as possible.

 ### Data Statistics